sanskruti-raut/Automating-Test-Case-For-Dynamic-Kanban-Dashboard-Using-Playwright/README.md

 7. Verify that the number of completed subtasks is correct
 8. Verify that the card moved to the correct column

-### Test Case 2: Delete Kanban Card ✅
-**Objective**: Delete a Kanban card and verify removal.

-**Steps:**
-1. Open the Kanban app
-2. Delete a Kanban card via 3-dots menu
-3. Verify that the card is no longer present
-4. Verify that the number of cards in the relevant column is updated

 ## 🛠️ Technologies Used

 - **Playwright** - End-to-end testing framework